 Delaware Workplace Injuries: Struck by Falling or Moving Objects

-Workers’ compensation attorneys in Wilmington, Seaford and New Castle protect employees injured by falling objects
+Workers’ compensation attorneys in Wilmington, Seaford and Newark protect Delaware employees injured by falling objects

 Depending on the kind of work you do, you will face different hazards in your workplace and be exposed to different types of workplace injuries.
 A common workplace injury is being struck by a falling object.
 If you work in the construction industry, or if you work in a factory or maybe a shipyard you might be at risk for this kind of injury.
 The construction industry is one of the most dangerous and has a high number of on-the-job injuries and fatalities each year.
 The Occupational Safety & Health Administration reports that of the 874 deaths that occurred in the construction industry in 2014, 8.4 percent of those (73) were struck by an object.

 At the Delaware law firm of Silverman, McDonald & Friedman, we serve as a strong advocate on your side if you should encounter any kind of dispute when it comes to applying for and receiving your workers’ compensation benefits.
-We keep offices in Seaford, Wilmington and New Castle so that we can be close to the people we serve.
+We keep offices in Seaford, Wilmington, and Newark so that we can be close to the people we serve.
 If you were hit by a falling object, let an experienced Delaware workers’ compensation lawyer help you move forward.

 Workplace accidents from falling or moving objects